OpenDSA/OpenDSA/README.txt

   git submodule init
   git submodule update

-lib: System-wide library
+lib: System-wide library files

-Makefile: Primarily for source file validation
+Makefile: Primarily for source file validation and to generate some of the "textbooks" to the Books directory.

 MIT-license.txt: The license file.
 OpenDSA is distributed under an MIT open source license.